kazionovm/checkmate/README.md

-# beat-me
+# checkmate

-beat-me is a neural-network chess engine written in Python.
+checkmate is a neural-network chess engine written in Python.

 ## How it works?
 * Tree Search to predict the moves that should be taken by the policy to reach the final winning solution.